Adding value, the OKR way

 Execute Your Strategy Focusing on The Results

 It is important that prior dissemination of knowledge about OKRs happens before the adoption takes place, to prevent the element of surprise.
-Here are a few key steps involved in preparing your team for OKRs.
+Here are a few key steps involved in how to implement OKRs in a company.

 Different events can be utilized to showcase the importance of, and the reason behind, OKR adoption.
 Events such as All hands, Townhalls, Team meetings etc. can provide a safe backdrop for employees to get the information, and clarify doubts if they have any.